:: Spotlight: David Hoffman

 UT Professor Demystifies Biochemistry

-Dr. David Hoffman, a professor in the Department of Chemistry and Biochemistry at The University of Texas at Austin, teaches CH 369 - Fundamentals of Biochemistry for both the University and University Extension (UEX).
+Dr. David Hoffman, a professor in the Department of Chemistry and Biochemistry at The University of Texas at Austin, teaches BCH 369 - Fundamentals of Biochemistry for both the University and University Extension (UEX).

 Fundamentals of Biochemistry is a popular course with students preparing for a medical career, as it meets one of the prerequisite course requirements for admission to medical schools in Texas.